botaul/botmaster/README.md

 # twitter_autobase
 Twitter bot that can reads your DMs, then tweets like Twitter autobase.
-This project is a recode from https://github.com/ydhnwb/autodm_base with many improvements and fixed bugs.
+This project is a recode of [autodm_base](https://github.com/ydhnwb/autodm_base)-[ydhnwb](https://github.com/ydhnwb) with many improvements and fixed bugs.
 I know this bot is not perfect yet, so issues and pull requests are welcome.
+If you like my projets, support me by giving me star!
+Please report if you found a bug!

 ## New Features & Fixed Bugs
-- Wait ratelimit with tweepy
+- Wait ratelimit with Tweepy
 - Added muted words
-- Only follower that can sends menfess
+- Only follower can sends menfess and message to admin
 - Auto accept message requests (for open DM) by interacting sending DM to new follower
 - Send DM to admin account
 - Notify sender when the menfess sent or not
-- Support gif and video
+- Tweet gif and video
-- Edited media for Twitter API requirements
+- Edit media for Twitter API requirements
 - Fix moviepy when saving file
 - Make (tweets) a Thread when characters > 280
-- Tweets quoted image
+- Tweet a quote image
-- Upload simple database(txt) with push on github repo for backup
+- Upload simple database (txt) with push on github repo for backup
 - Set timezone from constants
 - Set muted_words from DM
+- Upload 4 media

 ## Requirements
 - Good at basic python programming